amyduguid2/PDB_Analysis/Report.md

 *Spike in growth could also correspond to the release of new technologies such as AlphaFold (released in 2020).*
 *No significant publication growth in last 5 years, indicating a stable publication rate.*
 *Dip in publications 2025 because the year is still ongoing.*
-*However, given previous years the drop in publications in 2025 is still significant.*

 ---